With Real-Time Audio-Video, users can run Microsoft Teams in their remote sessions.

-- For virtual desktops, with Horizon Client for Windows 5.2 and later, Real-Time Audio-Video can redirect more than one audio and video device.
+- For virtual desktops, Real-Time Audio-Video can redirect more than one audio and video device.
 The names of redirected devices in the virtual desktop are the actual device names, but with (VDI) appended, for example, C670i FHD Webcam (VDI).

 - For published desktops and published applications, Real-Time Audio-Video can redirect only one audio device and only one video device.
 The device names are Remote Audio Device and VMware Virtual Webcam in remote sessions.

 To use Real-Time Audio-Video with Microsoft Teams, you must install the audio and webcam device drivers on your Horizon Client systems.

 After you install Horizon Agent with Real-Time Audio-Video, Microsoft Teams works on your remote sessions without any further configuration.
 See Configuring Real-Time Audio-Video.

 Recommendations for Using Microsoft Teams with Real-Time Audio-Video